Arachne: Search Based Repair of Deep Neural Networks: Experimental Setup

 \subsection{Implementation \& Environment}

-\name is implemented in Python version 3.6; our implementation of PSO is extended from the example provided by DEAP~\cite{Fortin:2012aa}.
-DNN models, as well as our retraining methods, are implemented using TensorFlow version 1.12.0.
-Code and model data are publicly available from \url{https://blinded}.
-All experiments have been performed on machines equipped with Intel Core i7 CPU, 32GB RAM, and NVidia GTX1080 GPU.
+\name is implemented in Python version 3.6; our implementation of DE is extended from an example provided by DEAP~\cite{Fortin:2012aa}.
+DNN models, as well our baseline, are implemented using TensorFlow version 1.12.0 or PyTorch version 1.5.1.
+Code and model data are publicly available from \url{https://anonymous.4open.science/r/08bf3a0a-3d52-4f61-9c42-0aa2f9c94262/}.
+All time was measured on machines equipped with Intel Core i7 CPU, 32GB RAM, and NVidia TitanX GPU.